 Elks Lodges bring so much more to their communities than just a building, golf course or pool.
 They are places where neighbors come together, families share meals, and children grow up.

-Elks invest in their communities through programs that help children grow up healthy and drug-free, by undertaking projects that address unmet need, and by honoring the service and sacrifice of our veterans.
+Elks invest in their communities through programs that help children grow up healthy and drug-free, by undertaking projects that address unmet needs, and by honoring the service and sacrifice of our veterans.

 The mission of the Elks National Foundation is to help Elks build stronger communities.
 We fulfill this pledge by investing in communities where Elks live and work.
 We help youth develop lifelong skills, send students to college, meet the needs of today's veterans, support the charitable work of the state Elks associations, and fund projects that improve the quality of life in local Elks communities.

 The Elks National Veterans Service Commission was established in 1946, immediately after World War II, with the sole mission of serving our nation’s veterans.
 Though much has changed since then, the Elks’ dedication to serve veterans and military members in need has never wavered.
 In VA clinics, veterans’ homes, USOs, homeless shelters and more, thousands of Elks volunteers give generously of their time, energy and resources to serve veterans and military members each year.